Find Grad Schools

 16 Yearly Graduations

 The 2nd most popular school in the country for geology majors who are seeking their doctor's degree is The Graduate Center, CUNY.
 Roughly 9,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $9,930 per year.
 During the most recent year for which we have data, 16 people received their doctor's degree in geology from The Graduate Center.
-Of these students, 67% were women and 50% were members of underrepresented racial-ethnic groups.
+About 75% of this group were women, and 75% were students from an underrepresented racial-ethnic group.

 #3